-Undertaking a piece of consultancy is best done by following a recognised model or cycle.
 Getting from Newcastle to a remote Welsh village is best done following a road map.
+Similarly, undertaking a consultancy assignment is best done by following a recognised consultancy model.
 Neither will guarantee a positive result, you might still get lost, but each will increase your chances of success if used correctly.

-Our consultancy cycle starts with the Entry phase to establish the client relationship and scope the piece of work.
+Our consultancy model starts with the Entry phase to establish the client relationship and scope the piece of work.
 Next comes the Contracting phase to agree in detail what will be done and how.
 The subsequent phases work through Analysis, Diagnosis, Options & Recommendations and finally Implementation.
 Each phase includes its own set of appropriate tools and techniques.
+Underpinning the model is a further toolbox that holds the right set of interpersonal skills and behavioural attitude that are essential when working with your client.

-We have experience of training hundreds of individuals and dozens of teams in consultancy tools and techniques, helping to build and develop internal teams that deliver real results and this is where our focus lies.
-This can result in substantial savings and release more money to improve your business.
+We have extensive experience of training hundreds of individuals and dozens of teams in consultancy tools and techniques, helping to build and develop internal teams and individual professionalism that delivers real results and this is where our focus lies.
+As internal capability increases, reliance on expensive external consultants reduces, this can result in substantial savings and release more money to improve your business.

 Why do so many projects go wrong?

 Increasingly organisations are beginning to realise that by properly understanding the scale of a project they can make better informed decisions about how to manage it.
-A3 Training Ltd offers a Level 3 qualification course [accredited by the CMI] that differs from the norm by including a new approach to Project Management.
+A3 Training Ltd offers qualification courses at Level 3 and Level 5 [Award, Certificate & Diploma] that differ from the norm by including a new approach to Project Management.
 At A3 we have introduced a new matrix that allows you, the Project Manager, to assess the size of a project and consequently the amount of time and resource required.
-All this whilst retaining the essential steps and tools associated with all credible methodologies (e.g. Prince2 / Waterfall / PDCA / Agile / DMAIC).
+All this whilst retaining the essential steps and tools associated with credible methodologies (e.g. Prince2 / Waterfall / PDCA / Agile / DMAIC).

 Our two-day course comprises tutor input sessions, interactive exercises, media clips and an opportunity to work on your own project.